-Italy is a long, boot-shaped country, that extends off southeastern Europe into the waters of the Adriatic, Mediterranean, Tyrrhenian and Ionian seas.
+The Italian coast of this amazing boot-shaped nation extends off southeastern Europe into the waters of the Adriatic, Mediterranean, Tyrrhenian and Ionian seas.
 It is essentially - one, long peninsula and therefore is lined up one side and down the other with miles and miles of coastline - 4,700 mi (7,600 km) of coastline to be exact.
 It is also important to note that no matter where your travels in Italy take you, you will never be more than 120 km from the sea.
 You can practically smell the salty, fresh sea air already just by thinking about.

 When you look at coastal Italy photos, you begin to understand why generations upon generations have been drawn to these beautiful turquoise waters.
 Many Italian inhabitants have built their towns and villages into the hillsides and along the coastal beaches, never straying too far from the beauty the sea has to offer.
 The unforgettable charm of these seaside communes is quite exquisite and the same can be said about the culture experienced in these places.
 It's easy to fall in love with the relaxed atmosphere, magnificent land & seascapes and amazingly fresh seafood amongst many other things which can be found when visiting an Italian coast.